Instructional Assistant, Math

 Any combination of the following would provide a typical way to obtain the required knowledge and abilities.

-Equivalent to completion of the twelfth grade supplemented by two years of college level course work in the specified discipline.
+Equivalent to completion of the twelfth grade supplemented by two years of college level course work in mathematics.

-Two years of increasingly responsible experience working with materials and/or equipment in assigned instructional field.
+Two years of increasingly responsible experience working in an instructional environment supporting students.

 The following generally describes the knowledge and ability required to enter the job and/or be learned within a short period of time in order to successfully perform the assigned duties.

-1. Principles, practices, and application of subject matter to which assigned.
+1. Principles, practices, and application of subject matter, primarily basic skills math courses (Pre-algebra through Intermediate Algebra and Math for Trades) to which assigned.

 2. Principles, methods and procedures of instructing and providing learning opportunities to students.